Photo by Aaron Burden on Unsplash

 Two of these are worth calling out individually.

 Fact check is where the most interesting work happens.
-The skill extracts factual claims from the article, sends each one to a retrieval provider (Exa Search for budget, Exa Deep Reasoning for depth, or Parallel Task for the middle ground), and returns sources with relevance scores and a confidence assessment.
+The skill extracts factual claims, sends each one to a retrieval provider, and returns sources with relevance scores and a confidence assessment.
 If the claim is "the average B2B buyer engages with 13 pieces of content before purchasing," the skill tries to find a source.
-If it can't, that's a finding worth seeing before publish.
+If it cannot, that is a finding worth seeing before publish.

 Self-plagiarism is for people publishing under the same byline or agency on a regular cadence.
 You run checkapp index <dir> once to ingest your own past articles into a local vector index.
-After that, every new piece gets compared against your own archive.
-Catches the subtle "I already said this three months ago, almost word-for-word" pattern that normal plagiarism tools can't see.
+After that, every new piece gets compared against your archive.
+It catches the subtle "I already said this three months ago, almost word-for-word" pattern that normal plagiarism tools miss.

 Want to try it on your next draft?